nathanielSerrano/Campus-Insider/Phase 2/README.md

 The `web-scraping/` directory contains the following:
    * `data/` is a subdirectory that contains JSON files of data attained from web scraping.
 Any files with the word `clean` appended to the end of the name consist of data that has been modified to suit our database's needs.
+     * `Campus Insider - Data Sources & Cleaning.pdf` can be found within this directory.
+It is a document that describes the cleaning process and lists the sources used for web scraping.
    * `college_scrape.py` is a Python script that scrapes the following info on all American universities:
      * Name
      * State